elpeix/kaa/README.md

 #### Definitions (deprecated)

 > [!WARNING]
 > Deprecated.
-Use kaa.json to configure server
+Use kaa.json to configure server.

 File definitions.py at the top of the project: